mschuchard/rapid-vaults/README.md

 ```
 usage: rapid-vaults [options] file
         --gpg                        Use GNUPG/GPG instead of GNUTLS/OpenSSL for encryption/decryption.
-    -g, --generate                   Generate a key and nonce for encryption and decryption (GPG: n/a).
+    -g, --generate                   Generate a key and nonce for encryption and decryption (GPG: keys only).
-    -e, --encrypt                    Encrypt a file using a key and nonce and generate a tag (GPG: key only).
+    -e, --encrypt                    Encrypt a file using a key and nonce and generate a tag (GPG: key and pw only).
-    -d, --decrypt                    Decrypt a file using a key, nonce, and tag (GPG: key only).
+    -d, --decrypt                    Decrypt a file using a key, nonce, and tag (GPG: key and pw only).
     -k, --key key                    Key file to be used for encryption or decryption.
+(GPG: use GNUPGHOME)
     -n, --nonce nonce                Nonce file to be used for encryption or decryption (GPG: n/a).
     -t, --tag tag                    Tag file to be used for decryption (GPG: n/a).
     -p, --password password          (optional) Password to be used for encryption or decryption (GPG: required).').